wpswings/woo-gift-cards-lite/readme.txt

 == WHAT’S INCLUDED IN OUR FREE ULTIMATE GIFT CARD FOR WOOCOMMERCE PLUGIN: == **1)** **Flexible Delivery Options**
-Ultimate Gift Cards for WooCommerce provides you two different methods - Email and Downloadable, to deliver gift cards.
+Ultimate Gift Cards for WooCommerce provides you with two different methods - Email and Downloadable, to deliver gift cards.
 You can select either as per your convenience.
 If you select the email method, the customer will need to enter the email of the recipient while buying the gift card.
 The card will be sent to the recipient’s email.
 Or you can choose the downloadable feature.
 In the downloadable delivery method gift card, an email will be sent to the buyer.

 **2)** **Offering in Your Local Currency**
 Compatible with Price Based on Country for WooCommerce in Gift certificate plugin, enables customers to place an order in their currency.
 This eliminates the hesitation customers face while purchasing a product in a different currency.